DeepNought/GetDataProject/CodeBook.md

 - 3. Read the **features.txt** file to select a subset of the variables and to create descriptive names for them.
 - 4. Used *grep()* to select only variable names that had *mean()* and *std()* as part of their name.
-- 5. The index vector returned by *grep()* was used to subset the data frame created in step 2 and keep only the variables that had *mean()* or *std()* in their names.
+- 5. The index vector returned by *grep()* was used to subset the data.frame object created in step 2 and keep only the variables that had *mean()* or *std()* in their names.
 - 6.  *gsub()* was used to modify the names of the selected variables: leading digits and spaces were removed, *()* were removed, dashes were replaced by underscores, and the string *mean_* was pasted to the beginning of each variable name.
-The resulting names were assigned to the columns of the data.frame object.
+This was done because the mean of each variable constitutes the columns of the output data.
+The resulting names were assigned to the columns of the data.frame object in step 2.
 - 7. The **y.train.txt** and **y.test.txt** files were read using *readLines()* and their contents concatenated.
 - 8.  **activity_labels.txt** was read into a data.frame object, and was used as a lookup table to turn the vector in step 7 above into a vector of activity labels using *sapply()* and an anonymous function.
-- 9. The vector from step 8 above was inserted into the data.frame object from step 2 above and named *activity*
+- 9. The vector from step 8 above was inserted as a column into the front of the data.frame object from step 2 above and named *activity*
 - 10.  **subject_train.txt** and **subject_test.txt** were read and concatenated.
 The resulting vector was
-inserted into the data.frame object from step 2 above and named *subject.*
+inserted as a column into the front of the data.frame object from step 2 above and named *subject.*
-- 11. This data frame was then grouped by the *activity* and *subject* using *group_by(),* and the mean() of the numeric variables was calculated by a call to *summarise_each().*
+- 11. This data.frame object was then grouped by the *activity* and *subject* using *group_by(),* and the mean() of the numeric variables was calculated by a call to *summarise_each().*
-- 12. The data frame was then ordered by a call to *arrange().*
+- 12. The data.frame object was then ordered by a call to *arrange().*
-- 13. Finally, the data frame was written to a file named **tidy.txt** by a call to write.table().
+- 13. Finally, the data.frame object was written to a file named **tidy.txt** by a call to write.table().

 Note:  the file **tidy.txt** can be read into R using:
 - *read.table("tidy.txt", header = TRUE, colClasses = c(activity = "factor", subject = "factor"))*